Eleas/i7-peerless/README.md

 Once Inform 7 is installed, either place the folder in the Inform/Projects/ folder, or copy the source code (stored in source/story.ni) into the editor.
 Next, go to the Settings tab and select the Glulx story file format, which is the larger type of Inform 7 projects (Inform 7's use of the z-Machine format is locked to using signed integers, which makes them too small for the purpose).

+### Problems

+Cloning the repository gives you all you need to run this as an I7 project.
+However, on first run, I7 needs to recreate a bunch of documentation, which may cause the IDE to freeze for up to half a minute.
+Simply letting the IDE work until it's done is enough to resolve the issue.

 ### Dependencies

 None, at present.
 Peerless is written in I7 version 6M62 for Glulx, and the intent is to keep it up to date.
 No additional extensions are required.
 It does employ a bit of Inform 6, which may break the game under future versions of I7.